Billingegroup/cookiecutter/README.md

 desired change in our package structure.

 ### DISCLAIMER
 See the API/documentation workflow below.
+This should be done as the last step after the `Pytest` tests are passing.
 Do not delete/remove any files before confirming that it is absolutely not necessary. contact Simon (or Andrew) for assistance.
 Most files will only need to be copied over or moved, deleting should only be done if you are absolutely certain there is no need for that file.
 Note that the api file folder will have to be repopulated, and the api docs may have to be renamed.